Amplitude Analysis of the Decays $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $\pi^+\pi^-\pi^0\pi^0$: MEASUREMENT OF BRANCHING FRACTIONS

 To study the systematic uncertainty from the $\Delta E$ requirement of the signal side, the $\Delta E$ of the signal MC sample is smeared by a Gaussian function, while the mean and width are obtained by performing a fit to the $\Delta E$ distribution of data with the signal MC shape convolved with a Gaussian function.
 The resultant changes of the efficiencies with respect to the nominal values, 0.1\% for both $D^0\to\pi^{+}\pi^{-}\pi^{+}\pi^{-}$ and $D^0\to\pi^{+}\pi^{-}\pi^{0}\pi^{0}$, are taken as the systematic uncertainties.

 \item ST fit

-The systematic uncertainty of the ST fit is studied by changing fit range, signal shape and background shape.
-The fit range is enlarged by $0.005~{\rm GeV}/c^{2}$.
+The systematic uncertainty of the ST fit is studied by changing the signal shape and background shape.
 The signal shape is changed by replacing the Gaussian resolution with a Crystal Ball function~\cite{Skwarnicki:1986xj}.
 The background shape is changed with a floating cut-off parameter for the ARGUS function.
 The square root of the quadrature sum of the relative change of ST yields, which gives 0.5\%, is taken as the systematic uncertainty.

 \item DT fit

 As described in Sec.~\ref{sec_sys_amp}, the systematic uncertainties of the DT fit are obtained by varying the signal and background shapes, and the yields of peaking backgrounds in BKGVI in the fit.
 The square roots of the quadrature sums of the relative changes of DT yields in the individual changes are 0.6\% and 1.4\% for $D^0\to \pi^{+}\pi^{-}\pi^{+}\pi^{-}$ and $D^0\to\pi^{+}\pi^{-}\pi^{0}\pi^{0}$, respectively, which are taken as the systematic uncertainties.